Transitional style is taking over interior design – top designers on 11 ways to capture the calm and collected look

 With so much talk of light and neutral palettes, you’d be right to worry about creating an altogether vanilla space.
 But one way to infuse visual interest while decorating with neutrals is to incorporate an array of texture: tactile materials in solid colors like boucle upholstery, linen drapes, or other soft accents (like a knitted throw or a velvet accent pillow).

-You can also apply this same concept with finishes, too, so long as they are subdued and varied.
+For a transitional-style living room can also apply this same concept with finishes, too, so long as they are subdued and varied.
 “Where materiality is concerned, variety is better,” says Stefani Stein.
 “I gravitate towards woods in natural finishes, such as oak or walnut.
 Try mixing these materials with marble and linen.
 Avoid using the same finish throughout; it can feel a bit one note.”

 3. Pair two different styles of furniture together